 In South America, Venezuela and Colombia ranked as two of the top worst nations to drive in.
 With a total satisfaction ranking of 3.3 (on a scale of one to 10), Colombia is not only one of the most dangerous nations in the world, but also one of the worst to drive in as well.

 Although many people love the serene coastal beauty of Bali, other parts of Indonesia remain some of the most dangerous places for travelers to visit.
 In addition to the potential for crime and natural disaster, urban Indonesia offers another challenge for drivers to navigate traffic and other motorists.

 Overall, the nation netted an average satisfaction score of 3.7, and featured eight cities with poor driving experiences across the country (including Jakarta).
 Driver safety is something every motorist should consider: in 2014, automobile accidents were the single deadliest threat to Americans traveling abroad.Continue to 5 of 5 below.

 Many countries in Europe follow driving laws similar to those of the United States, allowing for American drivers to easily transition while abroad.
 However, some countries are less friendly to drive in than others.
 Across Europe.
 Romania ranks as the worst country for motoring tourists.

-Romania was the only European country to appear in the top ten of the Waze worst driver satisfaction list, raking 3.7 on a scale of one to ten.
+Romania was the only European country to appear in the top 10 of the Waze worst driver satisfaction list, raking 3.7 on a scale of one to 10 (10 being the best).
 This user-initiated ranking put the nation on pace with Ecuador and Indonesia as some of the worst places to drive in the world.
 The consensus is clear: locals don't recommend driving in Romania.